BailFacile/frontend-challenge/README.md

 #### Load applicants with an API call

-Instead of importing applicants data directly from the Json file into your code, use [Next.js API routes](https://nextjs.org/docs/api-routes/introduction) to mock an API that will return the data.
+Instead of importing applicants data directly from the Json file into your code, use [Next.js API routes](https://nextjs.org/docs/api-routes/introduction) to **mock an API that will return the data** when the app is first loaded.

 You can use [React Query](https://github.com/tannerlinsley/react-query) to fetch the data and the [Context API](https://reactjs.org/docs/context.html) of React to pass it to your component for example, but you are of course free to use your preferred method and packages.

 ## 🧪 How to proceed